Latavius Murray Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 - Note: Murray's stats vs. Chargers date back to 2016.

-- In terms of defending against the run, the Chargers are 32nd in the league, allowing 157.6 yards per game.
+- In terms of defending against the run, the Chargers are 32nd in the league, conceding 157.6 yards per game.

-- This season the Chargers are ranked 15th in the league in rushing touchdowns conceded (five).
+- Murray and the Ravens will face off against the NFL's 15th-ranked defense in terms of rushing touchdowns allowed (five).

 Recent Performances